[Ryozan Town, Fukushima Prefecture] Full of nature! Ryozen Children's Village where you can play and learn

 Ryozen Children's Village Summary

-With the opening of the Tohoku Chuo Expressway, access from the Fukushima and Soma areas has become easier.
+With the opening of the Tohoku Chuo Expressway, it has become easier to access from the Fukushima and Soma areas.

-In addition to the facilities introduced this time, Ryozen Children's Village also has a house where you can play with modified bicycles and enjoy a barbecue.
-There are also cottages and an auto campsite, so it's a good idea to stay overnight and enjoy the nature of the sacred mountain!
+In addition to the facilities introduced here, Ryozen Children's Village also has a house where you can play with modified bicycles and enjoy barbecues.
+There are also cottages and an auto camping site, so it's a great place to stay and enjoy the nature of Ryozen!

 INFORMATION